 This is especially problematic for children since they're anyways plagued by self-consciousness over perceived deformities, especially in the face of relentless teasing from peers.
 As such, "different" ears may eventually be the root cause of lifelong social anxieties, self-consciousness, and self-esteem issues.
 Fortunately, ear correction is one of the few plastic surgeries available for children as young as 5 to 6 years old.

-We provide ear surgery in NYC (otoplasty), with options to treat the following issues:
+We provide ear surgery (otoplasty), with options to treat the following issues:

 - Protruding ears